privacy-scaling-explorations/zkevm-docs/src/architecture/evm-circuit.md

 To enable state write reversion, we need some meta information of a call:

-1. `is_persistent` - To know if we need reversion or not
+1. `is_persistent` - To know if we need reversion or not.
-2. `rw_counter_end_of_reversion` - To know at which point in the future we should revert
+2. `rw_counter_end_of_reversion` - To know at which point in the future we should revert.
-3. `state_write_counter` - To know how many state write we have done by now
+3. `state_write_counter` - To know how many state writes we have done until now.

 Then at each state write, we first check if `is_persistent` is `0`, if so we do an extra state write at `rw_counter_end_of_reversion - state_write_counter` with the old value, which reverts the state write in a reverse order.